-And even every particular of the rebellion in 1745 and 1746.
-When pointing at it, he says, ing of the covenants.
+And even every particular of the rebellion in 1745 and 46.
+When pointing at it, he says

-A Chieftain unchosen, Shall choose forth himself, And the reaml as his own.
+A Chieftain unchosen, Shall choose forth himself, And rule the realm as his own.

-When speaking of King Charles, he calls him A sly Fox-bird who would turn to Christ with the wyles of tods and foxes.'
-Meaning his swear-
+When speaking of King Charles, he calls him A sly Fox-bird, who would turn to Christ with the wyles of tods and foxes.'
+Meaning his swearing of the covenants.

-When speaking of the battle of Prestonpars, in the year 1745, he names the very two neighbouring villages to the spot of ground whereon it was fought, viz Coyleford-green, and Seton, saying.
-'Between Seton and the sea, sorrow should be wrought by the light of the moon.'-Which act really came to pass that morning the battle of Prestonpans was fought.
+When speaking of the battle of Preston-pans, in the year 1745, he names the very two neighbouring villages to the spot of ground whereon it was fought, viz.
+Goyleford-green, and Seton, saying; 'Between Seton and the sea, sorrow should be wrought by the light of the moon.'---Which act really came to pass that morning the battle of Prestonpans was fought.
 But how the Lion was hurt at this time, and not perceived, is yet a mystery.
-Some are of opinion, that it was by taken away the power or superiority from the chiefs of the Highland Clans, so that they cannot raise men in such a short time as formerly.
+Some are of opinion that it was by taking away the power or superiority from the chiefs of the Highland Clans, so that they cannot raise men in such a short time as formerly.

-These areva few observations on things already come to pass; and as to what is yet to come, there is some remark will yet happen, when the time draws nigh: such as, When Tarbet's Craigs are tumbled unto the sea.
-And the next season or summer thereafter, great sor row and bloodshed happen to this realm, the ehief thereof especially, such as harling on sleds, and chopping off heads.'
-This Tarbet stands near the root of the river Clyde : but whether its being tumbled into the sea shall happen by an earthquake, thunder, or by the hands of men, is a mystery unknown.
+These are a few observations on things 2lready come to pass; and as to what is yet to come, there is some remark will yet happen, when the time draws nigh: Such as, 'When Tarbet's Craigs are tumbled into the sea.
+And the next season or summer thereafter, great sorrow and bloodshed happen to this realm, the chief thereof especially, such as harling on sleds, and chopping off heads.'
+This 'Tarbet' stands' near the root of the river Clyde; but whether its being tumbled into the sea shall happen by an earthquake, thunder, or by the hands of men is a mystery unknown.

-There is also mention made of a Lord with a litcken or double hand, which certainly is of royal blood, and will breed great stir and confusion in Britain.
-This man is alive at this very present age, and of the Stewarts race, now in Italy.
+There is also mention made of a Lord with a lucken or double hand, which certainly is of royal blood, and will breed great stir and confusion in Britain.
+This man is alive at this very present age, and of the Stewarts' race, now in Italy.
 There is plainly pointed out, that in his time, a great battle should be seen in Fife.

-Where saddled horses should be seen, Ty'd into the trees green.
+Where saddled horses should be seen Tyed unto the trees green.

-vel Not, only in Fife, but the four chief rivers of the realm, there should be a battle on each of them, that should make the rivers run with blood, viz.
-Fweed, Clyde, Forth, and Tav.
+Not only in Fife, but the four chief rivers of the realm, there should be a battle on each of them, that should make the rivers run with blood, viz.
+Tweed, Clyde, Forth, and Tay.

-Last of all, a bloody desperate battle in Northumberland, on the river Tyne.
+Last of all, a bloody desperate battle in Northumberland, on the river I'yne.
 Also great havock and slaughter about the broad walls of Berwick.
 All these things are yet to come to pass; and when the first appears, the rest will soon follow after.